Persistence

 Domain Persistence: Computer Accounts

-Often while configuring Active Directories, system admins don’t recognize the harm that comes with allowing a local administrator account on a system assigned to a particular user.
-Companies often categorize that as a “necessary evil,” in terms that facilitating closure on various activities like new tool installation in such large enterprise increases the burden of the IT team so they let users access local admin account.
-In this article, we will demonstrate how an attacker who has compromised a system with a local administrator account active and a computer/machine account added in the domain admins group, can use this to dump hashes in a domain that would allow him to escalate his privileges to Domain Controller and further, how computer accounts can be used by an attacker to gain persistence.
+Typically, while configuring Active Directories, system admins overlook the harm caused by allowing a local administrator account on a system assigned to a specific user.
+Consequently, companies label this setup as a “necessary evil,” arguing that enabling users to handle tasks like new tool installations in large enterprises reduces pressure on the IT team, even if it introduces risk.
+In this article, we will demonstrate how an attacker who compromises a system with an active local administrator account and a computer account in the domain admins group can dump hashes in the domain.
+Furthermore, we will explain how attackers use machine accounts to maintain domain persistence.

 Table of content